U.S. News Rankings

 |Ranking score and category|

 Georgia Tech has six colleges.
-Its highly ranked graduate schools include the College of Engineering and College of Management.
+Its highly ranked graduate schools include the College of Engineering and Ernest Scheller Jr. College of Business.
 Georgia Tech is classified by the Carnegie Foundation for the Advancement of Teaching as a university with very high research activity.
-Famous alumni include comedian Jeff Foxworthy, founder of The Masters golf tournament Bobby Jones, and baseball player Nomar Garciaparra.
+Famous alumni include president and CEO of Walmart Mike Duke, founder of The Masters golf tournament Bobby Jones and baseball player Nomar Garciaparra.
 John Heisman was Georgia Tech’s first full-time football coach, and the Heisman Memorial Trophy was named in his honor.
 The school's newspaper for faculty and staff, "The Whistle," is named for the steam whistle in the Tech Tower that blows every hour and each time the Yellow Jackets score a touchdown.

 |School mission and unique qualities (as provided by the school):|